Albert Raisner: Âge tendre et tête de bois

-Raisner created his signature show Age Tendre et Tete de Bois in 1961, which would become a staple of French TV and a legendary program.
+Raisner created his show Age Tendre et Tete de Bois in 1961.
 It was a music show on prime time, Saturday night, on France's unique TV channel, RTF.
-Even if created with modest means, the show met with immediate, overwhelming success.
+The show met with success.
 Shows were filmed at the Golf-Drouot, at the Moulin de la Gallette and at the Cite Universitaire.
-Albert Raisner became the leading talent discoverer and was among the first to air rock 'n' roll music.
-An iconic figure of the 'ye-ye' era (1960s), he introduced to France and supported many French, American and international artists including Ray Charles, Gene Vincent, Johnny Hallyday, The Beatles, Sheila, Claude Francois, Henri Salvador, the Beach Boys, Eddy Mitchell, Joan Baez, Dalida, Salvatore Adamo, Michel Polnareff, Stevie Wonder, Gigiola Cinquietti, Enrico Macias, Sylvie Vartan, Françoise Hardy and Adriano Celentano.
-The show was remembered for its jovial, high energy style, its duplexes and multiplexes with artists around the world, the close proximity between the audience and the stars, and the prohibition of play-back.
+Raisner was among the first to air rock 'n' roll music.
+A figure of the 'ye-ye' era (1960s), he introduced to France and supported many French, American and international artists including Ray Charles, Gene Vincent, Johnny Hallyday, The Beatles, Sheila, Claude Francois, Henri Salvador, the Beach Boys, Eddy Mitchell, Joan Baez, Dalida, Salvatore Adamo, Michel Polnareff, Stevie Wonder, Gigiola Cinquietti, Enrico Macias, Sylvie Vartan, Françoise Hardy and Adriano Celentano.
+The show was known for its high energy style, its duplexes and multiplexes with artists around the world, the close proximity between the audience and the stars, and the prohibition of play-back.
 Albert Raisner also designed the show's mascot, the 'Bonhomme Têtes de Bois', to his image.